11.3 Project Risk by Phases

 4. If the movers are late, John can use his research on extended-stay motels to calculate how much it would cost.
 He checks the moving company’s contract to see if they compensate the owner for late delivery, and he finds that they do not.

 5. John checks the estimated driving time from Vancouver to Saskatoon using an Internet mapping service and gets an estimate of 16.5 hours of driving time.
 He decides that it would be too risky to attempt to make the drive by himself in one day, especially if he didn’t leave until after the truck was packed.
-John plans to spend one night on the road in a motel to reduce the of an accident caused by driving while too tired.
+John plans to spend one night on the road in a motel to reduce the risk of an accident caused by driving while too tired.

 John concludes that the high-impact risks can be mitigated and the costs from the mitigation would be acceptable in order to get a new job.

-for John’s Move
+Risk Breakdown Structure for John’s Move

 John decides to ask Dion and Carlita for their help during their first planning meeting to identify risks, rate their impact and likelihood, and suggest mitigation plans.
 They concentrate on the packing phase of the move.
 They fill out a table of risks, as shown in Figure 11.3.

-Figure 11.3 for Packing John’s Apartment
+Figure 11.3 Risk Breakdown Structure (RBS) for Packing John’s Apartment

 EXECUTION PHASE

-As the project progresses and more information becomes available to the project team, the total on the project typically reduces, as activities are performed without loss.
-The plan needs to be updated with new information and risks checked off that are related to activities that have been performed.
+As the project progresses and more information becomes available to the project team, the total risk on the project typically reduces, as activities are performed without loss.
+The risk plan needs to be updated with new information and risks checked off that are related to activities that have been performed.

 Understanding where the risks occur on the project is important information for managing the contingency budget and managing cash reserves.
 Most organizations develop a plan for financing the project from existing organizational resources, including financing the project through a variety of financial instruments.
 In most cases, there is a cost to the organization to keep these funds available to the project, including the contingency budget.
 As the risks decrease over the length of the project, if the contingency is not used, then the funds set aside by the organization can be used for other purposes.

-To determine the amount of contingency that can be released, the project team will conduct another and determine the amount of remaining on the project.
+To determine the amount of contingency that can be released, the project team will conduct another risk evaluation and determine the amount of risk remaining on the project.
 If the risk profile is lower, the project team may release contingency funds back to the parent organization.
 If additional risks are uncovered, a new mitigation plan is developed including the possible addition of contingency funds.

 CLOSEOUT PHASE